DD2480-Group17/assignment3/README.md

 Terasology is basically a Minecraft clone.

 ## Onboarding experience
+In the following section the experience of using the project Terasology is explained.
+The experiance where different depending on the operativsystem of the used computer.

-1. How easily can you build the project?
+####How easily can you build the project?
 Briefly describe if everything worked as documented or not:

-(a) Did you have to install a lot of additional tools to build the software?
+Did you have to install a lot of additional tools to build the software?

-The only requirements were JDK 8 and Gradle.
+* The only requirements were Java JDK 8 and Gradle 4.

-(b) Were those tools well documented?
+Were those tools well documented?

-Yes.
+* Yes.

-(c) Were other components installed automatically by the build script?
+Were other components installed automatically by the build script?

-Yes, all necessary dependencies were downloaded and imported by Gradle.
+* `Linux` Yes, all necessary dependencies were downloaded and imported by Gradle.
+* `Windows` No, there where a lot of problems with premisision and depricated versions of Java and Gradle.
+On one windows computer it was enough to download Gradle 4 and Java 8.
+On another system the program where not able to compile in IDEA, but it was possible in CMD and Windows integrated Ubuntu support.
+* `Mac` Test and program where not able to run from IDEA, the test could run from Terminal.

-(d) Did the build conclude automatically without errors?
+Did the build conclude automatically without errors?

-No, there was one almost empty Java source file which caused syntax errors.
+* `Linux` No, there was one almost empty Java source file which caused syntax errors.
 Removing this file solved the issue.
+* `Windows` No, 16 build error in IDEA, 3 build errors in CMD and 0 in Ubuntu terminal
+* `Mac` No

-(e) How well do examples and tests run on your system(s)?
+How well do examples and tests run on your system(s)?

-Both the tests and the actual game run well.
+* `Linux` Both the tests and the actual game run well.
+* `Windows` The game can be executed form CMD, the test can be executed from Ubuntu terminal, specific tests can be executed from IDEA.
+* `Mac` No

 ## Complexity